Dev-X25874/Gati/docs/source/gati.rst

 data; byte 5 to byte 8 should have engine 2 data and likewise bytes for other engines are available in above manner.
 This data rearrangement is enabled by crossbar and Delay Registers.

+On the other hand, if data reordering is not required (such as partial sums of a layer and FC computaional data) then configuration settings for crossbar are provided such that it should pass the data to the ouput in the same format as it receives.

 .. note::